Dyqmin/fixly-clone/README.md

 # Fixly-clone

 ## Project Info
 It was created mainly for the needs of the school project.
+Whole description down below will be written in Polish language.

 ## Opis i cel projektu